 As a fabric cutter, Li Min has a very important role at Donglong factory.
 Along with his team, he works with the fabric when it is still ‘raw’ and on the roll, stretching it out onto a table to be cut up according to a pattern.
 Some fabrics are very hard to cut due to being multi-layered, and Li Min admits he likes cutting easy fabrics the best!
 He comes to work every day on his electric scooter after having shopped for fresh vegetables at his local market.
 Outside of work, he enjoys watching Peppa Pig with his seven-year-old granddaughter, which he says is relaxing and also educational – even for him.

 Yun Mei is one of the sewing monitors at Donglong factory.
 She first started working at the factory in 2006 as a sewer, and after six years was promoted to lead her team.
 She hands out fabric and instructions, collects pieces of clothes to check for quality or any missing stitches, and makes sure the production process runs on schedule.
 She is most proud of her ability to spot potential problems that the sewers might face with garments before they occur.
 In her spare time, she enjoys running and square dancing.

-Han started at the Donglong factory eight years ago upon the recommendation of a friend.
+Han started at the Donglong factory in 2011 upon the recommendation of a friend.
 Ever since then, he’s been happy to be part of the factory’s big family as a packaging employee.
 His role mainly consists of filling boxes to be delivered according to order lists, and he is very proud to think about how the packages he puts together will be sent to customers all over the world.
 He also enjoys helping out in other areas of the factory, for instance by filling the garments with the synthetic insulating material.